TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/readme.md

 The [Markdown-IT](https://markdown-it.github.io/) library enables [Markdown](https://en.wikipedia.org/wiki/Markdown), a lightweight, text-based markup, to be translated into rich HTML.
 The uibuilder client supports the use of the Markdown-IT library for that purpose.
 Once loaded, the uibuilder client will recognise its presence and automatically use it whenever Markdown is used in the `markdownSlot` property of `ui` processing or when using the [`replaceSlotMarkdown()`](client-docs/functions#replaceslotmarkdown) function.

+As of v7, uibuilder clients also support the use of Markdown-IT plugins.

 This is documented more fully in the separate [Using Markdown page](client-docs/markdown).

 ### 3. VueJS - Front-end framework